8 Ways to Improve The Fuel Efficiency of Your Car

 5. Service your vehicle regularly

-Routine maintenance is one of the best ways to ensure your car remains in the best shape and runs at the optimum standard you’ve come to expect.
-Issues such old spark plugs misfiring or motor oil degrading over time, which can be fatal to the smooth running of your vehicle, can be avoided by ensuring that you get your car serviced.
+We recommend having an Interim Service every 6,000 miles or 6 months (whichever is sooner) to keep your car safe and roadworthy between full services.
+This is one of the best ways to ensure your car remains in the best shape and runs at the optimum standard you’ve come to expect.
+Issues such as old spark plugs misfiring or motor oil degrading over time, which can be fatal to the smooth running of your vehicle, can be avoided by ensuring that you get your car serviced.

 From checking the brakes to regular oil and filter changes, a Full Service can reduce the burden on your engine and help to provide improved MPG.
 A full car service also includes a series of essential checks, and should be carried out annually or every 12,000 miles (whichever comes first).
 You can choose from a range of our car service and MOT packages on our servicing page.